-- 1. Check for typos, grammatical errors Use the spell check feature on your word processor and ask a friend to review the resume to find mistakes you might have missed. - 6.
+- 1. Check for typos, grammatical errors: Use the spell check feature on your word processor and ask a friend to review the resume to find mistakes you might have missed. - 2.
 If your career demands a two-page resume, then go ahead and create a document that reflects the full range of your experience and accomplishments.
 Don't reduce the type size to such a degree that your resume becomes difficult to read. - 3.
 Don't lie over dates or titles on your resume to hide the fact that you have been unemployed, that you switched jobs too frequently or that you held low-level positions.
-If a prospective employer conducts a back ground check and discovers that you lied, you land in trouble - 4.
+If a prospective employer conducts a background check and discovers that you have lied, you land in trouble. - 4.
 If you are seeking a job in a field in which you have no prior experience, don't use the chronological format for your resume.
-You can present your relevant experience and skills up front, by using a functional or skills-oriented format, - 5.
-Don't simply copy the job description from your company's HR manual.
+By using a functional or skills-oriented format, you can present your relevant experience and skills up front, by using a functional or skills-oriented format. - 5.
+Don't simply copy the job description jargon from your company's HR manual.
 To show that you are more qualified than the competition for the positions you are seeking, you need to do more than simply list your job responsibilities.
-State yourn present specific accomplishments and achievements: accounts expanded, awards won, etc. - 6.
+State your present specific accomplishments and achievements: percentages increased, accounts expanded, awards won, etc. - 6.
 While it is certainly acceptable to have a two-page resume, don't list every single job you've ever held.
 Personnel Managers are most interested in your experience from the last 10 years, so focus on your most recent and most relevant career experience.